aarondraczynski/revolver/README.md

 Revolver is a media player and scripting platform for 37signals' Campfire chat service.

+* Create an organized library of animated GIFs, sounds, and video clips for playback within your chat room.
+* Write custom scripts and applications that are triggered by certain commands or keywords in messages.

 This codebase is for the Revolver Web Companion, which you can install on a server for shared use within your organization.

-Currently, Revolver is only compatible with the [Propane](http://propaneapp.com/) Campfire chat client for Mac, which provides limited user-scripting support that Revolver needs.
-While Revolver itself lives mainly on the server, a separate JavaScript file for Propane called **caveatPatchor.js** (included) needs to be installed on the client to handle local media playback and processing of new scripts.
-A browser extension is in development which will enable Revolver functionality and scripting inside of the standard Campfire web-based client.

 ### Revolver Web Companion
-The Revolver web companion makes it easy to upload and manage media for sharing in chat.
+The Revolver Web Companion makes it easy to upload and manage media for sharing in chat.

-* A GIF, sound, and video library for your team.
+* A centralized GIF, sound, and video library for your team.
-* Drag and drop to upload new media to the library.
+* Drag and drop to upload new media files to the library.
 * The upload area says "om nom nom" when you drop a file on it (killer feature).
-* Add tags to GIFs, videos, and sounds.
+* Add tags to your GIFs, sounds, and videos.
-* Instantly search through media in library -- results appear as you type, no waiting.
+* Instantly search through media in the library -- results appear as you type, no waiting.
 * Browse media by tags.
-* Sort media by name, duration, uploader, or upload date.
+* Sort media by name, duration, or upload date.
 * Preview media from within the library interface.
 * Seeder script makes it easy to jumpstart your library with an existing collection of .mp3 sound bites (GIF and video importers coming soon).

 ### Revolver Platform
-The Revolver platform makes it simple to extend Campfire.
+Inside of the Web Companion you'll find the Platform management screen, which makes it simple to extend Campfire with your own custom scripts and applications.

 * No command line, code commits, or deploys -- Revolver lets you build a script and launch it with one click.
 * Create simple modifiers that re-format or re-style a message when users type a certain phrase or command.
 * Create more robust scripts that are activated when users type a certain phrase or command.
 * Pass data to a third-party server for processing and response for more dynamic applications.

+Currently, Revolver is only compatible when used with the [Propane](http://propaneapp.com/) Campfire chat client for Mac.
+Propane provides limited user-scripting support that Revolver needs.
+While Revolver itself lives mainly on the server, a separate JavaScript file for Propane called **caveatPatchor.js** (included) needs to be installed on the client to handle local media playback and processing of new scripts.
+A browser extension is in development which will enable Revolver functionality and scripting inside of the standard Campfire web-based client.

 ---